Graduate Student Resource Center (GSRC)

 Located on the first floor of the Student Resource Building (Room 1215), the GSRC is a resource for graduate students seeking help with many aspects of graduate student life, including funding applications, writing and editing, and navigating the job search process.
 We also offer information and referrals to other campus entities that assist graduate students.
 For more information, contact Robert Hamm, Graduate Division’s Director of Graduate Student Professional Development.

-To view an overview of professional development programming for the 2015-16 school year, click here.
+To view an overview of professional development programming for Summer 2016, click here.

 The GSRC is located in the Student Resource Building, Room 1215